sumeshi/ntfsfind/README.md

 ## Prerequisites
 The image file to be processed must meet the following conditions.

-- raw or e01 file format
+- File format is raw, e01, vhd, vhdx, or vmdk.
 - NT file system(NTFS)
 - GUID partition table(GPT)